Fran2789/MassLinkOpener/README.md

 For now only support for Chrome is being worked on although support for Firefox is planned.

-i am creating this extension to learn and because no similar extension seems to be able to open relative links, or detect them reliably.
+i am creating this extension to learn and because no similar extension that i can find seems to be able to open relative links, or detect them reliably.